 When launching a two-sided marketplace the chicken or the egg problem can be tackled by creating first enough supply to make the platform compelling enough for the demand side.

-However, the process of acquiring suppliers need to be frictionless.
-For instance, in some marketplace which might require the substantial local presence or multiple touch points with suppliers, this might slow down the process of aggregating supply.
+However, the process of acquiring suppliers needs to be frictionless.
+For instance, in some marketplace that might require a substantial local presence or multiple touchpoints with suppliers, this might slow down the process of aggregating supply.

 The TAM test